 Philanthropy & Service

 Philanthropy and service is the rent we pay for living here on earth.
 I believe in giving back and being apart of the community.
 I do that best by contributing, listening and helping to address systemic challenges.
-No matter where I have lived, I have volunteered and worked in schools, classrooms, farms, prisons, community centers to bring in light and share a new perspective.
+No matter where I have lived, I have served and worked in schools, classrooms, farms, prisons, community centers to bring in light and share a new perspective.
 From education to music, tutoring to technology, there is a huge opportunity not only for individuals but companies, corporations and elected officials to achieve more by giving back and having a real corporate social responsibility strategy.

 Board & Community Service